UPDATED March 2, 2026

 Permanent Closures

-- The Boneyard at Disney’s Animal Kingdom permanently closed to accommodate construction for The Tropical Americas land, Pueblo Esperanza, on September 2nd, 2025.
+- DinoLand, U.S.A. permanently closed in Disney’s Animal Kingdom on February 2nd, 2026 to accommodate construction for the new Tropical Americas land, Pueblo Esperanza.

 Disney Springs